Ipstenu/dreamobjects/readme.txt

 DreamHost has it's own Cloud - <a href="http://dreamhost.com/cloud/dreamobjects/">DreamObjects</a>.

-DreamObjects is a cost-effective, public cloud storage service, perfect a scalable storage solution your WordPress site.
+DreamObjects™ is an inexpensive, scalable object storage service that was developed from the ground up to provide a reliable, flexible cloud storage solution for entrepreneurs and developers.
+It provides a perfect, scalable storage solution for your WordPress site.

-= Features =
+= Backup Features =
 * Automatically backs up your site (DB and files) to your DreamObjects cloud on a daily, weekly, or monthly schedule.
 * Provides <a href="https://github.com/wp-cli/wp-cli#what-is-wp-cli">wp-cli</a> hooks to do the same